Show menu

 In addition, it requires an expensive infrastructure, which is often complex to engineer, install and maintain.
 Track record experience in manufacturing through a broad technology portfolio, excellence in process engineering and safety standards are the ultimate criteria.

 For these reasons, many pharmaceutical companies rely on third party service providers to leverage their technologies for manufacturing highly potent and achieve greater operational flexibility.
-The essential expertise of integrated CRDOs and CMOs is believed to be capable of enabling reduction in the time-to-market a product and offer significant cost-benefits.
+The essential expertise of integrated CDMO is believed to be capable of enabling reduction in the time-to-market a product and offer significant cost-benefits.

 References: